 Establishment Heterogeneity, Exporter Dynamics, and the Effects of Trade Liberalization

-Keywords: Sunk cost, fixed cost, establishment heterogeneity, tariff, welfare
+Keywords: Sunk costs, fixed cost, establishment heterogeneity, tariff, welfare

 JEL Classification: E31, F12